 Covid-19 Personal Protective Equipment

-We all need to do our part to stay safe and healthy during the Coronavirus Pandemic.
-Covid-19 is spread through human contact, air transmission and already contaminated objects.
-Discount Safety Gear is prepared to help stop the spread of this virus by providing PPE (Personal Protection Equipment).
+We all need to do our part to stay safe and healthy during the Pandemic.
+Viruses are spread through human contact, air transmission and already contaminated objects.
+Discount Safety Gear is prepared to help stop the spread of viruses by providing PPE (Personal Protection Equipment).
 With national shortages of PPE, we have used many resources to obtain stock for the general public and the essential workers.

 Should I wear a mask?